pheasant hunters

 South Platte River (eastern Morgan, Washington, Logan, Sedgwick)

 Bobwhite quail took the brunt of the severe winter the area experienced in 2022-23 as expected.
 However, with bobwhites, we can see a quick turn-around.
-Whistle counts returned from a low of 7-8 in 2023 to ~ 16 in 2024, which is very close to “average” for the South Platte.
-Hunters should expect to see more bobwhites on the South Platte this year.
-Overall, the hunt should be fair.
+Whistle counts returned from 16 in 2024 to ~ 30 in 2024, which is one of the higher counts over the life of the survey for the South Platte.
+It is important to note that increases in bobwhite are mostly due to significant increases in whistle counts upstream from Sterling.
+Routes along the eastern stretches of the South Platte did not show similar increases.
+Overall, the hunt should be decent, but difficult due to significant vegetation growth in the river corridor itself.

 East Central Colorado (Southern Yuma, Kit Carson, Cheyenne, Kiowa Counties